fernando-duarte/econ1500/docs/enhanced-e2e-coverage-plan.md

 1. Create `tests/coverage-fixtures.ts` first and update at least one test to verify coverage collection
 2. Create `config/coverage-thresholds.js` with initial tolerant thresholds
 3. Create `global-teardown.ts` to ensure coverage data is properly processed
+4. Update `tsconfig.json` to include the global-teardown.ts file
-4. Implement scripts in `package.json` for local coverage testing
+5. Implement scripts in `package.json` for local coverage testing
+6. Create standardized coverage data access utility for consistent file handling
-5. Test locally with a small subset of tests to validate the setup
+7. Test locally with a small subset of tests to validate the setup
-6. Complete the remaining steps and gradually phase in all tests
+8. Complete the remaining steps and gradually phase in all tests

 This enhanced plan provides advanced features like: